Although we have 1000’s of fans who follow CCFC every week, we know that coming to Turner’s Cross for some can be a

 The Derrynane Road Stand is the lowest capacity stand with six rows of seats which extend the entire length of the pitch.
 It’s directly opposite the Donie Forde Stand.

 Our match-day stewards and security team are happy to help with any questions or concerns you may have.
 Our Supporter Liaison Officers (SLO) are also on hand to help any supporter that has a question or concern at the ground.
 We currently have two SLOs who can be identified by their jacket with the CCFC crest on the front and “SLO” written on the back.
 The SLO will assist you with your question/issue or put you in touch with the relevant parties to help further if necessary.
 You can contact the SLO directly by emailing email@example.com.
 For more information about our SLOs, click here.

 Yes, the club shop is located at the Joe Delaney Stand as you enter from this end of the ground.
 It’s open 75 minutes before kick-off, at half time and at the end of the match.
 Volunteers will also be outside the ground selling our matchday programme “City Edition”.
 As well as a range of jerseys, hats and scarves, most of the items on sale are smaller souvenirs like pin-badges, key-rings and gifts at low-cost prices.

 Although it can appear busy at times, particularly closer to kick-off, please don’t let that put you off.
 Service is quick and once you get to the shop counter feel free to take your time to browse the items on display.

 You can buy online from our web-store by visiting CCFC.ie/Shop.

-Yes, third-party providers such as Clonakilty Food Co., Pizza Box, various chip-vans and confectionary outlets operate throughout the stadium and you can buy hot and cold drinks, burgers and a range of other snacks to help you enjoy your day.
+Yes, third-party providers such as Clonakilty Food Co., Pizza Box, various chip-vans and confectionery outlets operate throughout the stadium.
+You can buy hot and cold drinks, rolls, burgers and a range of other snacks to help you enjoy the experience.
 It’s cash only at these outlets.

 Sure!
 Please note to comply with stadium regulations, you will NOT be permitted to enter the ground with any ‘controlled container’ such as bottles with caps, cans, lunch boxes etc.